-The Tax Cuts and Jobs Act changed an awful lot of the Internal Revenue Code.
+Tax Cuts and Jobs Act.
+It changed an awful lot of the Internal Revenue Code.
 Getting familiar with the changes will take some time, but knowing many of the changes, especially is you are doing your own taxes, is essential, to do them right.
-Here are some of the highlights of the Tax Cuts and Jobs Act.
+Here are some of the highlights it.
+Tax Cuts and Jobs Act.

 Individual tax provisions that were eliminated.
 The personal exemption deductions are suspended and the phase out of itemized deductions base on adjusted gross income is suspended.
 The itemized deduction for home equity interest is no longer allowed.
 Itemized deductions for miscellaneous itemized deductions subject to the 2% floor are no longer allowed.
 Examples include investment expenses, unreimbursed employee business expenses, and tax preparation fees.